so-long

 value in the alist.
 Use this to enforce values which will improve

-performance or otherwise avoid undesirable behaviours.
+performance or otherwise avoid undesirable behaviors.
 If `so-long-revert'

 is called, then the original values are restored.